RobHolme/vscode-hl7tools/README.md

 ### 1.3.7
 * The background colour for highlighted fields can now be defined via a user preference (hl7tools.highlightBackgroundColor).  e.g: "hl7tools.highlightBackgroundColor": "rgba(0,255,0,0.3)"

+### 1.3.8
+* Added 'Send Message' command to send the current HL7 message to a remote host.

 ## Credits
 * The HL7 syntax highlighting was sourced from https://github.com/craighurley/sublime-hl7-syntax